-Empowering Colorado maintains a Board of Advisers made up of journalists and energy professionals.
-The Board provides leadership and guidance and helps to build relationships between Empowering Colorado and its potential stakeholders.
+Empowering Colorado maintains a Project Board of Advisers made up of journalists and energy professionals.
+The Board provides leadership and guidance and helps to build relationships between Empowering Colorado and its stakeholders.

 Doug Hock is an experienced communications professional in the Oil and Gas industry.
 Serving as Manager of Media Relations for a large energy corporation, Doug is a well-known media spokesperson with a long history of providing the information and insight necessary to help energy journalists effectively cover the energy industry.

 Mark Stutz works for large utility in Colorado and serves as its primary media spokesperson.
 Mark has significant experience helping journalists understand the utility’s role in managing and distributing sources of energy throughout the western region.

 George Douglas served as the Manager of Public Affairs for the National Renewable Energy Laboratory in Colorado.
 Now retired, George worked to educate journalists and the public about the unique research projects underway at the laboratory and their potential impact on Colorado’s energy landscape.

 Shehryar Akhtar is CEO of Cloutel — a world-class technology solutions company serving corporations and business.
 A serial entrepreneur and an expert in international IT business management, Akhtar brings to the table a strong link between industry professionals and their audiences, international experience of navigating different foreign companies and cultures, deep understanding of critical business drivers in global markets, success in building relationships with decision makers and delivering on customer commitments.
 He has a knack for pushing startups to their full potential by predicting emerging opportunities.